ianmackenzie/elm-geometry/README.md

 which has the advantage that it is easy to adapt to work with axes that might be angled, not at the origin, or even changing dynamically.
-The key idea is to think in terms of fundamental geometric concepts like "distance of a point along an axis" since (unlike "X component of a point") that is independent of the particular coordinate system being used to define the point and axis.
+The key idea is to think in terms of fundamental geometric concepts like "distance of a point along an axis" since they are independent of the particular coordinate system being used.

 ### Type safety